 With a nervous hand, she smoothed an imagined wrinkle from the front of her dress.
 “Thanks.
 I’m actually surprised I don’t stink.
 I’ve been running like crazy since two this morning, baking kolaches and filling baskets for Easter brunch.”

 “You should have called for help,” he said, remembering their previous early-morning baking session.
 “I was up anyway.”

 Her already flushed cheeks deepened in color.
 “I must’ve been thinking about you.
 I dropped everything off at the church and was on my way to Sunrise service and got distracted.
 Somehow, I ended up here.”

 “I’m glad you did.”

 A silence settled between them.
 Dan used the time to concentrate on his breathing.
 Stacy looked out across the lake, her face tipped toward the sky as though in silent prayer.
-The rising sun warmed the air, but breeze across the water still carried a chill.
+The rising sun warmed the air, but the breeze across the water still carried a chill.
 Stacy pulled her shoulders in as she fought back a shiver.

 “You want to come in?”
 Dan offered.

 She considered him for a long moment before agreeing, “Maybe for a minute.”

 He led her up the porch stairs, nervously watching her expression as he opened the door.
 She stepped inside, her eyes traveling the entryway and into the rest of the house.

 “Wow, Dan,” she said on breathless whisper as she took a second, timid step inside.
 “This is… Wow.”